MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-VivaModuleFeaturePolicy.md

 ```

 ## DESCRIPTION
-**Note**: This option is available only in the Exchange Online PowerShell module v3.5.0-Preview1 or later.
-There is no category available in Viva yet to set policies for.
+**Note**: While we are adding support for category policies in the Exchange Online PowerShell module v3.5.0-Preview1 or later, there is no category available in Viva yet to set policies for.
 Please be patient while we roll out new categories.

 Use the Add-VivaModuleFeaturePolicy cmdlet to add a new access policy for a specific feature or category in Viva.